 As well as being packed full of flavour, you can experiment with any ingredient that you desire.
 Another bonus is that tagines are incredibly healthy.
 Slow braised roots such as the up and coming turnips, swedes, carrots and parsnips soak up the sensual spices to perfection.
 Mixed pulses and beef are a match made in heaven.
 A good chunky white fish and fennel are dreamy.
-I decided to go for peppers, new season plums and chick peas combined with the so-called 'Super Food' that is turkey, a bird I usually reserve only for Christmas.
-Lets hope the Geordie tan sticks around until then.
+I decided to go for peppers, new season plums and chick peas combined with lean turkey.

 Moroccan Style Turkey, Plum and Pepper Stew